 - sexual assault on a child by one in a position of trust;

 - sexual assault on a child by a psychotherapist;

 Otherwise, they are required to register annually.5

 State law does not restrict where sexual offenders may live.
-But many local ordinances do prohibit offenders from living near schools, parks, and daycare centers.
+But many local ordinances do prohibit offenders from living near

 It depends on what they were convicted of.
 Each crime has a corresponding number of years offenders must register under Colorado law:

 Colorado crime requiring sex offender registration